florentpoujol/Daneel/readme.md

 ### v1.1.0

-- The error() function now prints the StackTrace, unless told otherwise
+- Daneel.Debug.PrintError() is deprecated, the error() function now prints the StackTrace, unless told otherwise
 - Separated the user config from the "Daneel" script
 - Dynamic getters and setters works on assets too
 - Default function names when registering a gameObject to an event are not prefixed by "On" anymore